juzybits/polymedia-suitcase/README.md

 - `generateRandomAddress` - Generate a random Sui address (for development only).
 - `getCoinOfValue` - Get a `Coin<T>` of a given value from the owner.
 Handles coin merging and splitting.
 - `getSuiObjectResponseFields` - Validate a SuiObjectResponse and return its content.
+- `isSuiObjectRef` - Check if a given object conforms to the `SuiObjectRef` interface.
 - `makePolymediaUrl` - Build an explorer.polymedia.app URL.
 - `makeSuiscanUrl` - Build a suiscan.xyz URL.
 - `makeSuivisionUrl` - Build a suivision.xyz URL.